Daiane Limeira: Club career

 She agreed a transfer to Norwegian Toppserien club Avaldsnes for their 2017 season, which culminated in them winning the Norwegian Women's Cup for the first time.
 In August 2018, Paris Saint-Germain of the Division 1 Féminine signed Daiane to a three-year contract.
 In August 2019, Daiane joined CD Tacón in the Primera División.
 Tacón became Real Madrid in 2020–21, but Daiane's career was interrupted by three knee surgeries.
 She joined Madrid CFF for 2021–22.
 In June 2022 she returned to Brazilian football with Flamengo.

+On 13 December 2024, Portland Thorns FC announced the signing of Daiane to a two-year contract, paying an undisclosed transfer fee to Flamengo.

 International career

 Daiane was called up in the Brazil u20 selection for its debut in August 2015.
 She played well at the 2016 FIFA U-20 Women's World Cup in Papua New Guinea, being named player of the match in Brazil's 1–1 draw with Sweden.

 In January 2018, national team coach Vadão included Daiane in her debut in the Brazil women's national football team.
 She made her international debut on 13 March 2018 for the 2018 Copa América Femenina defeating Bolivia, 7–0.